amine-ziad-ounnoughene/GEO-ALGERIA/README.md

  }

 ```
-here is the structure of the "wilayas_dairas_communes.dart"
+here is the structure of the "wilayas_dairas_communes.dart" or "json/wilayas_dairas_communes.json"

 ```json
 {